smwasya/Eneza-Data-Science-Residential-training-2026/GUT_MICROBIOME_PRJCT_8/ENEZAflow/README.md

 Download the required reference files separately and place them in the `resources/` directory before running the pipeline.

-You can download the SILVA DB from this [link](https://zenodo.org/records/4587955)
+You can download the SILVA DB `_train_set.fa.gz` file from this [link](https://zenodo.org/records/4587955) and place it inside resources folder in the project dir.

 ---